 - Product research and development is incentivised within a regulatory system which continues to be one of the most stringent in the world – making UK the first choice world-leading regulatory authority

-- Companies are encouraged to do business in the UK as unnecessary regulatory burdens are recognised and removed
+- Companies are encouraged to do business in the UK

 - Transitional arrangements to support business continuity post EU Exit are built, utilising links with specialist EU infrastructure where necessary